 Using your spare time productively to create something rather than sofa surfing all evening is a smart idea.

-Even if you don’t currently spend hours on a hobby every week this list of hobbies that can make you money will surely get you thinking about the skills you already have.
+Even if you don’t currently spend hours on a hobby every week this list of frugal hobbies that make money will surely get you thinking about the skills you already have.

 Skills that can make you money if you are up for a little extra work.